FlatKey/ansible-firewalld-role/README.md

 ---

-The following variables are used to define the interface of a zone:
+The following variables are used to define the interface of a zone (multiple interfaces per zone possible, one interface per line):

 ```
     firewalld_zone_interface: